cfw-guide/ios.cfw.guide/_pages/en_US/using-unc0ver.md

 On the main tab "Jailbreak", the page features basic information about the developers and UI designers.
 The next main feature is the "Jailbreak" button.
 This will jailbreak your device.

+Tap the "Jailbreak" button to jailbreak your phone.
+{: .notice--success}

 ## Settings for unc0ver

 In the "Settings" tab, there are multiple options for customizing the jailbreak experience.